-Food-related illnesses can affect anyone, but are more common in children under five and young adults.
-The symptoms are often worse in pregnant women, the elderly and people with impaired immune systems.
+Food-related illnesses can affect anyone but are more common in children under 5 and young adults.
+The symptoms are often worse in pregnant women, the elderly and people with a chronic illness.

 - Consider alternative recipes for uncooked foods that would usually contain raw eggs.